OCA/hr-attendance/hr_attendance_validation/readme/CONFIGURE.rst

   "Ignored in attendance validation" on holidays `hr.leave.type`` (for instance it can be useful if you manage employee remote days using hr.leave in such case you want to ignore those lines)
+* configure public holidays to take care of it while computing the theoretical week time
 * once all leaves and attendances has been recorded you can generate leave reviews by setting up a cron job running every monday morning to generate the previous week with the following code on `hr.attendance.validation.sheet` model::